configcat/docs/docs/integrations/trello.md

 title:  Trello Power-Up
 ---

-Turn features On / Off right from a linked Card on your Trello board.
+Turn features On / Off right from a linked Card on your Trello board with <a href="https://trello.com/power-ups/5e694b66d2511a3601ebd0fb" target="_blank">ConfigCat's Trello Power-Up</a>.
 Also you can add Targeting or Percentage Rules just as easily.

 ## Installation
 ![Installation of the ConfigCat Feature Flags Trello Power-Up](assets/trello_enable.gif)